jharwell/sierra/docs/src/plugins/proc/imagize.rst

 Imagizing
 =========

-SIERRA\'s capabilities for imagizing (translating from :term:`Raw Output Data` files into images) are detailed in this section.
+SIERRA's capabilities for imagizing (translating from :term:`Raw Output Data` files into images) are detailed in this section.
 Imagize inputs are treated as snapshots of data over time, and after being be turned into image files in stage 3 they can be rendered into videos in stage 4 (see :ref:`plugins/prod/render`).